Independence ratio and random eigenvectors in transitive graphs: Appendix

-\textbf{Case 1.} \textit{$G$ does not contain triangles.}\\ Let $u,v$ be two neighboring vertices, and let $u_1,u_2$ and $v_1,v_2$ denote the remaining two neighbors of $u$ and $v$, respectively.
-Since $G$ contains no triangles, $u_1$,$u_2$,$v_1$,$v_2$ are pairwise distinct vertices.
-The induced subgraph on the set $\{u,u_1,u_2,v,v_1,v_2\}$ must be isomorphic to $T$ (the graph shown in Figure \ref{fig:gr}), otherwise $G$ would contain a triangle or an induced $C_4$.
-Since $G$ cannot contain $T$ as an induced subgraph, this is a contradiction.
+Let $u,v$ be two neighboring vertices, and let $u_1,u_2$ and $v_1,v_2$ denote the remaining two neighbors of $u$ and $v$, respectively.
+Since $G$ contains no triangles, $u_1$, $u_2$, $v_1$, $v_2$ are pairwise distinct vertices.
+The induced subgraph on the set $\{u,u_1,u_2,v,v_1,v_2\}$ must be isomorphic to $T$ (the graph shown in Figure~\ref{figgr}), otherwise $G$ would contain a triangle or an induced $C_4$.
+Since $G$ cannot contain $T$ as an induced subgraph, this is a contradiction. \end{longlist}